The Low-Cost Engine: Threshold Performance and Recovery in a Long-Term Chen Taijiquan Practitioner

 The clearest single finding in the post-session data is the resting heart rate.
 Pre-session baseline was 42-44 bpm.
 The first post-session reading on Sunday morning was 43 bpm, squarely within the normal baseline range, as though the session had not occurred.
 By Sunday night RHR averaged 42 with a low of 39, below baseline.
 Monday night continued similarly at 41 average and 39 low.
 By Tuesday night the system had returned to its normal range.
 There was no elevation arc, no inflammation tail, no autonomic hangover dragging through the week.
 The data did not just fail to show the expected cost, it showed the opposite of it.

-The HRV picture tells the same story through a more sensitive instrument, but with one additional layer of resolution.
-In the days preceding the session a visiting friend had disrupted normal routine - travel, irregular meals, later nights including New Year's Eve, some alcohol, and HRV reflected this, varying between 40 and 54.
+The HRV picture tells the same story through a more sensitive instrument.
+In the days preceding the session a visiting friend had disrupted normal routine, travel, irregular meals, later nights including New Year's Eve, some alcohol, and HRV reflected this, varying between 40 and 54.
 The overnight trace following the session shows a genuine suppression signal in the first half of the night, HRV sitting in the low-to-mid 40s as the system managed the acute aftermath of threshold work.
 What is unusual is what happened next.
-Rather than remaining suppressed across the full sleep period, as is typical after zone 4 glycolytic work, HRV climbed progressively through the second half of the night, peaking at 79 ms, well above the pre-session range.
+Rather than remaining suppressed across the full sleep period, as is typical after threshold work, HRV climbed progressively through the second half of the night, peaking at 79 ms, well above the pre-session range.
 By morning the above-baseline rebound was already established.
 The suppression arc existed.
 It simply completed within hours rather than days.

-That consistency across two independent metrics makes the "good day" explanation difficult to sustain.
-The overnight HRV trace adds a further layer to the interpretation.
-The suppression signal in the first half of the night confirms the session generated a genuine autonomic cost, this was not simply an easy session that left no mark.
+The suppression signal in the first half of the night confirms the session generated a genuine autonomic cost.
+This was not simply an easy session that left no mark.
 What is unusual is the speed and completeness of its resolution: clearance within hours, followed by a rebound above pre-session baseline before morning.
 This points to two mechanisms likely operating together.
 The session probably cost less than the external load would predict, the debt was smaller than expected.
 And the debt that was generated was cleared faster than normal recovery physiology would suggest.

 This is not the signature of a system repaying a recovery debt.
 It is the signature of a system positively regulated by the effort, left in a measurably better autonomic state than it started.
-That pattern, suppression resolving within hours, followed by a sustained multi-night rebound below baseline RHR and above baseline HRV, is almost exclusively associated with zone 1 recovery work.
-Finding it after confirmed zone 4 threshold sparring in a combat sports context suggests the session functioned not as a sustained stressor but as a regulatory stimulus, a categorically different relationship between high intensity work and the autonomic system than conventional exercise physiology predicts.
+That pattern, suppression resolving within hours, followed by a sustained multi-night rebound below baseline RHR and above baseline HRV, is almost exclusively associated with low-intensity recovery work.
+Finding it after confirmed threshold sparring in a combat sports context suggests the session functioned not as a sustained stressor but as a regulatory stimulus: a categorically different relationship between high-intensity work and the autonomic system than conventional exercise physiology predicts.

 A Consistent Pattern